 This brewery might've gotten its start in Delaware, but Iron Hill lays claim to Greenville with beers like the Upstate Kölsch, a blonde ale made just for us.
 With over a dozen brews on tap, an airy restaurant, inventive bar menu, and cans and growlers ready to go, this promises to be your new favorite watering hole on Greenville's Eastside.
 741 Haywood Rd.

 This cozy warehouse brewery, located in the heart of downtown, keeps 15+ house-brewed beers on tap, offers snacks and sandwiches, plus a biergarden and adjacent garage for outdoor and open-air seating.
-Enjoy live music while imbibing a range of classic styles to adventurous twists like Perlin's Ghost Pepper Pale (American Pale Ale) and Tampanian Devil Belgian Tripel with guava and star anise.
+Enjoy live music at Fireforge while imbibing a range of classic styles to adventurous twists like Perlin's Ghost Pepper Pale (American Pale Ale) and Tampanian Devil Belgian Tripel with guava and star anise.
 311 E. Washington St.

 With a name like Yee-Haw, you'd better show up ready for fun.
 Located downtown just off of Main Street, this taproom is the perfect hangout for the active urban set.
 The World Beer Cup award-winning Dunkel (plus some delicious pilsners, pale ale, high gravity and seasonal options) and 24-hour-brined chargrilled wings highlight the eats and drinks, and a courtyard full of yard games is right outside.
 307 E. McBee Ave., Suite C.